JsonApiCondition

 The JsonApiCondition

-works by sending an HTTPS GET request to a specified JSON API endpoint, extracting relevant data from the response using a JSONPath
+works by sending an HTTPS GET request to a specified JSON API endpoint, extracting relevant data from the response using a query, and then comparing the extracted value against an expected result.

 Potential use cases include geographic restrictions based on IP address or weather-based access control.